ddbiasio/Data-Collection-Pipeline/README.md

 This reduced the main set of methods for actually scraping the data to get_element retutns a element or a list of elements, get_item_data (returns text of an element), get_data_as_list (returns text from a list of elements as a list) and get_data_as_dict (returns key: value type data from a list of elements), with an additional method to get the image URL from an <img> element.

-I think this set of sceanrios could cover a variety of page structures, but of course I am sure there could be exceptions which would be discovered if I then used the scraper for a different site, and which could then be coded for.

 I added the functions for calling the scraper methods to the recipe class, so it is instantiatated with a recipe URL and then populates the attributes with the relevant data from the web page.
 The object __dict__ is then added to the scraper object list of dictinaries, as is the image URL.

 Once all data is scraped, the recipe dictionaries and image dictionaies are iterated through to save each recipe as a json, and to download and save each image.